 For fixing posters to boards, tape or pins will be provided by the event staff.
 Dimensions should not exceed 36” (91 cm) wide x 46” (117 cm) high.

-Posters will be evaluated for "Best Poster" prizes in the afternoon coffee break on Nov 18.
+Posters will be evaluated for "Best Poster" prizes in the MORNING coffee break on Nov 18.
 One of the co-authors should be at the poster during this evaluation.